stewlab/pilo/flake/README.md

 ## How It Works

-This flake provides a unified configuration for three Nix environments: a full NixOS system, a multi-user Nix installation on another Linux distribution, and a single-user Nix installation.
+This flake provides a unified configuration for Nix environments on NixOS, Linux, and macOS.
 It exposes different outputs that are consumed by different tools.

 -   **For NixOS**: The `nixosConfigurations` output defines the entire operating system.
 When you run `pilo rebuild`, it builds the system configuration from `./hosts/nixos/configuration.nix` and integrates Home Manager as a system module.
 This creates a declarative and reproducible OS.

--   **For Single-User & Multi-User Nix**: The `homeConfigurations` output is used for non-NixOS systems.
+-   **For Linux (Non-NixOS) & macOS**: The `homeConfigurations` output is used for non-NixOS systems.
 It creates a standalone Home Manager configuration for each user defined in the flake.
 A user can run `pilo rebuild` to apply their personal configuration without affecting the base system or other users.
 This works for a single user on a machine or for multiple users who each manage their own environment from the same flake.

 -   **Universal Tools**: The `devShells`, `packages`, and `apps` outputs are universal.
-They can be used on any Nix-enabled system to create development environments (`pilo develop`), install custom packages (`pilo install`), or run applications (`nix run`).
+They can be used on any Nix-enabled system to create development environments (`pilo develop`), install custom packages (`pilo setup`), or run applications (`nix run`).

 ### Configuration Flow Diagram